jyellick/obc-docs/glossary.md

 <tr>
 <td width="20%"><b>Solution Provider</b></td>
 <td>
-Organizations that develop mobile and/or browser based application for end users to use services offered on business chains.
+Organizations that develop mobile and/or browser based applications for end (solution) users to access chain networks.
 Some application owners may also be network owners.
 <p><p>
 Roles: Chain Transactor
 </td>